critgames/gameplay/_mythic-cycle/01-fallen-warlord.md

 As Ragna and Ironhelm report Hrothgar’s demise while a somber war drum echoed across the village – a summons, an ushering of a fallen warrior.
 Branches and flowers were thrown towards them, a final tribute to the "wolf cloaked king" as he rode his "final voyage".
 Hrothgar was laid to rest, his broken spine a silent witness to the brutal truth of their world.

-Ironhelm's eulogy for Warlord Hrothgar:
+Ironhelm's eulogy for the fallen Warlord Hrothgar:
 > "Raise your horns high, for Hrothgar has gone to the halls of the gods."
 >
 > "He was a storm upon the sea, an axe in the dark, a wolf among men.
 His cloak was the hide of the beast he slew, his scars the runes of battles won.
 He stood as shield and spear for his people, never bending, never breaking, until his last breath was spent in their defense."
 >
 > "The earth bears his footprints, the sea remembers his oars, and the sky has carried his war-cry.
 Enemies feared his name; friends feasted in his shadow.
 Hrothgar did not live quietly, and he shall not be forgotten quietly."
 >
-> "Now he sails the whale-road to the underealm, where the Allfather himself will pour his mead.
-There he will sit among the honored dead, a place at the high table reserved for kings and killers of kings."
+> "Now he sails the whale-road to the underealm, where he will sit among the honored dead, a place at the high table reserved for kings."
 >
-> "So mourn not as if he is gone — sing as if he still stands beside us.
+> "So mourn not as if he is gone, but sing as if he still stands beside us.
 For as long as we raise steel and song, Hrothgar’s name will thunder across the ages."

 ### The Butcher King's Coronation